Estimote/Android-Fleet-Management-SDK/README.md

 ![Cloud attachments](/images/adding_attachment_json_tag.png)

 ## 1. Build proximity observer
-The `ProximityObserver` is the main object for doing proximity observations.
-Build it using `ProximityObserverFactory` - and don't forget to put your cloud credentials!
+The `ProximityObserver` is the main object for performing proximity observations.
+Build it using `ProximityObserverFactory` - and don't forget to put in your Estimote Cloud credentials!

 ```Kotlin
 val cloudCredentials = EstimoteCloudCredentials(YOUR_APP_ID_HERE , YOUR_APP_TOKEN_HERE)